5 Questions To Ask When Hiring A Marketing Agency

 There are so many aspects of marketing today that most agencies have a niche or specialization.
 Some have a very narrow focus – such as social media management.
 That’s all they do and they strive to be the very best at it.
 Others have a broader focus, such as inbound marketing, where they focus on full-funnel marketing and will be competent at things like social media, website optimization, email marketing, and content.

 There isn’t a right or wrong answer to this question.
 It’s all about FIT.
-You want a marketing agency whose core competencies align to your needs.
+You want a marketing agency whose core competencies align with your needs.
 It might sound nice that an agency says they can do everything, but dig into that deeper because unless they are a huge agency with a large team of specialists, chances are they are not true experts in all areas.
 It can be tempting for agencies to take on work outside of their core competencies to increase revenue, but this may not be in the best interest of the client.

 2. Can I meet the person who would be our Account Manager and the team members who would be working on our account?

 You may get great vibes from the person you work with during the sales process, and that is definitely a good sign.
-But that person may not be your day to day contact after a contract is signed, and they definitely are not the full team who will be doing a lot of the actual work including design, writing, social media management, and development.
+But that person may not be your day-to-day contact after a contract is signed, and they definitely are not the full team who will be doing a lot of the actual work including design, writing, social media management, and development.

 As you meet team members, ask questions about their experience, what they like about working at the agency, and what their role would be on your account.
 This should give you a good feel for the agency, their culture and what it will be like working with them.